swcarpentry/shell-novice/_episodes/01-intro.md

 This is what the shell provides - a simple language and a **command-line interface** to use it through.

-The heart of a command-line interface is a **read-evaluate-print loop**, or REPL, called so because when you type a command and press the Enter (or Return) key, the shell:
+The heart of a command-line interface is a **read-evaluate-print loop** (REPL) called so because when you type a command and press <kbd>Return</kbd>.
-1. Reads it
+The shell
+reads it,
-2. Executes (or "evaluates" it)
+executes (or "evaluates" it),
-3. Prints the output
+prints the output,

-and then prints the prompt and waits for you to enter another command.
+prints the prompt and waits for you to enter another command.

 ### The Shell